NeLLi-team/ssuextract/README.md

 If you use SSUextract in your research, please cite:

 ```
-SSUextract: A Snakemake pipeline for SSU rRNA extraction
+SSUextract: A Nextflow pipeline for SSU rRNA extraction
 [Your publication details here]
 ```